trailheadapps/functions-recipes/README.md

 **Functions Recipes** is a library of examples to help you getting started with Salesforce Functions and get used to their main features.

-> **Note**
-> This feature is a Beta Service.
-Customers may opt to try such Beta Service in its sole discretion.
-Any use of the Beta Service is subject to the applicable Beta Services Terms provided at [Agreements and Terms](https://www.salesforce.com/company/legal/agreements/).
->
-> If you want to be part of the Invite Beta Service, please [nominate yourself](http://sfdc.co/functions-beta).

 To learn more about Salesforce Functions please visit the [documentation center](https://developer.salesforce.com/docs/platform/functions/guide/index.html).

 ## Getting Started